 She received 575 billion exosomes by IV from Matrix & Vitilabs treatment by Dr. Alan Arlington at New Orleans Age Management in New Orleans.

-Olive will be getting a stem cell treatment by Dr. Proefrock in Surprise, AZ in March.
+Olive has been getting a stem cell treatments from her own fat by Dr. Proefrock in Surprise, AZ every 6 months.

 Please follow her journey of recovery and help me break her free by healing her brain.